-CLoNe was developed mostly for use with structural ensembles, such as those obtained from Molecular Dynamics simulations or integrative modeling attempts.
+CLoNe is a general clustering algorithm.
+Here, its use was tailored for structural ensembles, such as those obtained from Molecular Dynamics simulations or integrative modeling attempts.
 Written in Python3.7, it can be used as any other clustering tool from the Scikit-learn package.
 When applied to structural ensembles, it will output helpful scripts for automatic loading of the results in the molecular visualization software VMD.

 CLoNe is a clustering algorithm with highly general applicability.
 Based on the Density Peaks algorithm from Rodriguez and Laio (Science, 2014), it improves on it by requiring a single parameter, ‘pdc’, that is intuitive and easy to use. ‘pdc’ can be incremeted if there are too many clusters, and decremented if there are not enough.
 Integer values between 1 and 10 are usually enough, with many values leading to the same results in most cases.